There is also a Listing of All Programs that gives a one-line description of each IMOD program and a link to its man page.

 is to run the command:

 This will unpack test data and do a one-minute test for reproducibility.
 And optional argument can be added to set the length of the test in minutes; an optional second argument can be used to specify the GPU number when there is more than one.
-A few cards do give variable results, so it is important to test for reproducible results initially and after upgrading the NVIDIA drivers or the operating system.
+A few cards do give variable results, so it is important to test for reproducible results initially, periodically thereafter, and especially after upgrading the NVIDIA drivers or the operating system.
 There is also a button on the Front Page of eTomo for running this test.

 If you want to know how much speed improvement your system has, get